Saas-Fee: Education

 In Saas-Fee about 613 or (42.2%) of the population have completed non-mandatory upper secondary education, and 113 or (7.8%) have completed additional higher education (either university or a Fachhochschule).
 Of the 113 who completed tertiary schooling, 65.5% were Swiss men, 19.5% were Swiss women, 9.7% were non-Swiss men and 5.3% were non-Swiss women.

 During the 2010–2011 school year, there were a total of 137 students in the Saas-Fee school system.
 The education system in the Canton of Valais allows young children to attend one year of non-obligatory Kindergarten.
 During that school year, there 2 kindergarten classes (KG1 or KG2) and 32 kindergarten students.
 The canton's school system requires students to attend six years of primary school.
 In Saas-Fee, there were a total of 8 classes and 137 students in the primary school.
 The secondary school program consists of three lower, obligatory years of schooling (orientation classes), followed by three to five years of optional, advanced schools.
 All the lower and upper secondary students from Saas-Fee attend their school in a neighboring municipality.

 As of 2000, there were 73 students from Saas-Fee who attended schools outside the municipality.

 Saas Fee is also the location of the European Graduate School.
 EGS was established in 1994 as a postgraduate degree-granting school.
 Founding contributors included eminent philosophers such as Jacques Derrida and Jean-François Lyotard, and many leading thinkers teach there to this day, including Slavoj Žižek, Judith Butler, Alain Badiou, Peter Greenaway, and Geert Lovink.

 Mountains

 In popular culture

-Saas-Fee was the location where the video for Wham!'s hit single "Last Christmas" was filmed in 1984.
+Saas-Fee was the location where the video for Wham!'s hit single Last Christmas was filmed in 1984.
 The cable car that they get into to go up the mountain is labelled with the name "Saas-Fee" in the typical Saas-Fee font.
 This appears to be an artistic device as the cable car, now replaced by a more modern version, runs between the edge of Saas-Fee and Felskinn which is considerably above the normal height for residential buildings.

-Saas-Fee is also the setting of the second part of André Gide's novel Les faux-monnayeurs, as well as the setting of various ski chase sequences in the On Her Majesty's Secret Service film (1969) in the James Bond series.
+Saas-Fee is also the setting of the second part of André Gide's 1925 novel Les faux-monnayeurs where the village is described as a retreat far away from the societal pressures at the time.
+The famous ski chase scene in the 1969 James Bond movie On Her Majesty’s Secret Service was filmed in the Mittelallalin ski area above Saas-Fee.